Ardalyst Can Prepare Your Small Business For the Cyber Unknown

 The most comprehensive and mature cyber security programs also include supporting elements that allow companies to maximize their productivity, provide high-quality service to their customers, and continually assess and improve their cyber defenses.

 Ardalyst’s vision is to replace uncertainty around cybersecurity needs with understanding.
-We’re offering three opportunities to learn more and put Ardalyst’s expertise to work for you:
+We’re offering free opportunities to learn more and put Ardalyst’s expertise to work for you:

-1) Sign Up for “Executive Understanding of Cybersecurity,” August 26th, 2pm
+1) Watch Webinar Replay: “Executive Understanding of Cybersecurity,”

 Most executives know that understanding and managing cyber risk is now a fundamental part of enterprise risk management.
 As the technological landscape continues to evolve at an increasing rate, it’s clear that a cyber incident has the power impact your entire business.
 A lot of executives don’t know where to start.
 This webinar, presented by Ardalyst President Michael Speca, will help.